bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 ### Get the balance of an address

 The API doc tells us to query `http://bismuth.online/api/address/our_bismuth_address`.
-Let fetch that in a browser to see what the result contains: http://bismuth.online/api/address/437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c
+Let's fetch that in a browser to see what the result contains: http://bismuth.online/api/address/437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c

 Result is